robotics-upo/hunav_sim/hunav_evaluator/README.md

 * ```result_file```.
 Full path and name of the output text file.
 If a new experiment is performed and the file already exists, the evaluator wil open the file and will add the computed metrics in a new row at the end of the file.
 This allows to repeat experiments and to store the results as rows in the same file for easier post-processing.
 * ```metrics```.
 List with the names of the metrics to be computed.
 The user can just comment/uncomment the desired metrics.

-### Metrics
+### Metrics configuration

 Currently, the metrics implemented are those employed in our previous work [1] and the SEAN simulator [2].
 The metrics from the SocNavBench [3], Crowdbot [4] and the compilation indicated in the work of Gao et al. [5], are being studied and included.

-Example snippet of the metrics section in the yaml file:
+The user can configure the metrics to be computed by just commenting and/or uncommenting in a configuration yaml file.
+Example snippet of the metrics configuration file:

 ```yaml
 metrics: